bhasling/devops_overflow/README.md

     yarn run install_cdn

 This runs a different cloud formation template to create an Api Gateway and Lambda function for the REST services.
 It also copies the static HTML files to the S3 bucket and creates a Cloud Front CDN to expose the REST services and the static HTML under a single URL end point.
-After the install is complate use the AWS console to find the Cloud Front distribution object to get the URL of the end point.
+After the install is complete use the AWS console to find the Cloud Front distribution object to get the URL of the end point.

 # Design
 The tool is a microservice built with NextJS (a React library) and GO for the server.